zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 ## Windows Forms

-Visual Basic users are used to being able to enforce that their applications are single-instanced (one instance launched at a time).
+Visual Basic users are used to enforce that their applications are single-instanced (one instance launched at a time).

  - This behavior is now available via `WindowsFormsApplicationBase.IsSingleInstance`.
  - The Collapse Support is added to `ListViewGroup`, and this change makes it easier to manage a form with multiple `ListViewGroups`.